GETTING STARTED

 5. PAYMENT

-Labor is a paid 50% mid-way and the balance is due when completed.
+Labor varies depending on your contractor, but typically a payment of 50% is made to start, with another deposit mid-way and the balance is due when completed.
 Any add-ons requested of the carpenter will be billed separately.
 (Yes- many times my carpenter has a honey-do list when he finishes your kitchen.
 Everything from ” can you fix my bulkhead, to fixing the front door….to do you go to Maine?
 I have a camp up there… 🙂 )

 4. Install Plans